10 Killer Kettlebell Exercises

 Do not perform an up-right row – there must be a distinguishable ‘swing’ prior to the ‘pull’.
 By denigrating this movement to an ‘up-right row’ you will rob it of the dynamic quality that makes it such a good exercise.

-For this exercise requires not only strength but superior body control and the unflinching concentration of a Zen Buddhist.
+This exercise requires not only strength but superior body control and the unflinching concentration of a Zen Buddhist.
 Why?
-Well whilst Turkish Get Upping you must keep the kettlebell suspended directly above your head whilst carefully manoeuvring your body into the supine position.
+Well, while performing the Turkish Get-hep, you must keep the kettlebell suspended directly above your head whilst carefully manoeuvring your body into the supine position.
 Then, when you’re lying perfectly flat on your back, with your arm still straight and the kettlebell poised precariously over your face, you are to stand up again!

 Keep the unencumbered arm out at your side for balance.